 The Philippines through SB Corp has successfully hosted the 23rd Asian Credit Supplementation Institutions Confederation Conference.
 Sixteen institutions from 11 countries , represented by more than 75 delegates were in attendance in the said conference.

 SB Corp also announces the offering of P1.6 billion preferred shares as a means for banks to comply with the mandatory lending provision of the RA 9501.

 Marks another milestone in SB Corp history.
 Celebrating its 20th year, SB Corp. reported a P3.8 billion lending performance.

 As a major endeavor, SB Corp hosted the the 21st ACSIC Training Program in September.
 Thirty-seven participants from 14 ACSIC member institutions in11 countries participated in the program held at the Marriot Hotel in Manila.

-2016 is a milestone year as Small Business Corporation celebrates in 25th year of service to the country's Micro, Small and Medium Enterprises.
-Small Business Corporation remains as the National Government’s third largest provider of SME financing, with a lending portfolio of over P2.5 Billion.
-There are over 2,937 clients, 143 active partner financial institutions.
-The Corporation has 5 full service area offices, and 18 desk offices strategically located across the country.
+Small Business Corporation is the National Government’s third largest provider of SME financing, with a lending portfolio of over P 3 Billion.
+There are over 10,000 clients, 150 partner financial institutions, and serving 65 of the 81 provinces across the country.
+The Corporation has 4 area offices, and 9 desk offices set across Luzon, Mindanao and the Visayas.